jvde-github/AIS-catcher/README.md

 A Windows binary version of **v0.33** (ex SDRplay support) is available for [64-BIT](https://drive.google.com/file/d/1-lBCfFejeZEl1-wXi_-_S6nBMNqIeQjA/view?usp=sharing) from my Google Drive.
 If you did not access these files before I might have to give you access.
 Furthermore, note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.

-If you are looking for a Windows binary supporting SDRplay API 3.09, please get in contact with [me](mailto:jvde.github@gmail.com).
+If you are looking for a Windows binary supporting SDRplay API 3.09 for ***RSP1A only***, please get in contact with [me](mailto:jvde.github@gmail.com).
 Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

 ## Recent Developments